department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/contaminated-drinking-water-at-camp-lejeune.md

 - Medical records that show you have one of the 15 conditions listed above, **and**

-- Have your doctor fill out and sign this form before submitting. <br> [A Camp Lejeune Family Member Program Treating Physician Report (VA Form 10-10068b)](https://www.clfamilymembers.fsc.va.gov/Home/DownloadForm/10-10068b).
+- A completed Camp Lejeune Family Member Program Treating Physician Report (VA Form 10-10068b).
+Have your doctor fill out and sign this form before submitting it to us. <br> [Download VA Form 10-10068b](https://www.clfamilymembers.fsc.va.gov/Home/DownloadForm/10-10068b).

 <div class="feature" markdown="1">